21 SIS Epidemic Across a Dynamic Network

 Target statistics will be the input mechanism for formation model terms.
 The edges term will be a function of mean degree, or the average number of ongoing partnerships.
 With an arbitrarily specified mean degree of 0.7, the corresponding target statistic is 175: \(edges = mean \ degree \times \frac{N}{2}\).

-We will also specify that 22% of persons exhibit concurrency (this is slightly higher than the 16% expected in a Poisson model conditional on that mean degree).
-The target statistic for the number of persons with a momentary degree of 4 or more is 0, reflecting our assumed constraint.
+We will also specify that 22% of individuals exhibit concurrency (this is slightly higher than the 16% expected in a Poisson model conditional on that mean degree).
+The target statistic for the number of individuals with a momentary degree of 4 or more is 0, reflecting our assumed constraint.

 Code